Harold Ramirez Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in MLB.

-- The Astros' 3.81 team ERA ranks third among all MLB pitching staffs.
+- The Astros have a 3.81 team ERA that ranks third among all MLB pitching staffs.

-- His most recent time out was on Sunday against the Oakland Athletics, when the righty threw six innings, surrendering two earned runs while giving up six hits.
+- In his last time out on Tuesday, the right-hander tossed 4 2/3 innings against the Texas Rangers, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.